 - What factors would tell me that this experiment was a failure?

-Hiring freelancers and scoping work are hard enough.
+Hiring freelancers and scoping work is hard enough.
 The least you can do is let others know that you exist.

 #2 NAMING: Picking A Name For Your Practice Can Be Challenging